Q: What is USAID Forward?

-A: The Foreign Assistance Dashboard contains all financial data, obligations and disbursements.
-It also includes data related to all vendors whereas the USAID forward data includes only unilateral obligations and sub-obligations to local vendors.
+A: The Foreign Assistance Dashboard contains all financial data, obligations, and disbursements.
+It also includes data related to all vendors whereas the USAID Forward data includes only unilateral obligations and sub-obligations to local vendors.
+USAID Forward only includes data for the 79 USAID Forward countries (see above FAQ).
 Furthermore, records are disaggregated by US and non-US in the Foreign Assistance Dashboard.
 The USAID forward data is a sub-set of the non-US data.

 A: USA spending includes all unilateral obligations/bilateral sub-obligations to contracts and grants, a sub-set of which is included in the USAID Forward data.
 However, USAspending does not include government to government funding that is normally obligated through other mechanisms.

 A: USAID redacts sensitive information, on a case-by-case basis, in order to protect against potential harm while maintaining a strong presumption in favor of transparency.
 Information can be redacted if it contains personally identifiable information, jeopardizes the personal safety of U.S. personnel or partners, or threatens national security interests.

 Q: Why are certain cash transfers and trust funds included only in the footnote in the Local Solutions indicator?